andreasplesch/x_ite_dom/README.md

 Needs testing: [Event listeners attached to elements above the sensor element the hierarchy can receive the event.
 This means if there are multiple sensor (say TouchSensors) below a listener, the listener receives the events from all of the sensors of the type requested (TouchSensors).
 The detail.name property then can be used to identify which sensor emitted the event.]

+Considering shortening sensor names to just x3d + x3d event name and dispatching events for all x3d output events, not just sensors.

 To help with attaching listeners to sensors within inlines, a new 'x3dload' event is dispatched on the document target to signal when all inlines per scene are appended to the document.

 ## TODO